 Definition of Outstanding Shares

-Among the different forms in which a business is conducted, one of the most popular forms is Company Form.
-Under the Company form, shares are issued to the owners in proportion to the Equity capital they contributed to the business.
-The amount of outstanding shares at a particular point after adjusting for any shares reacquired by the company, such as Treasury stock, etc., is known as Outstanding Shares.
+The Company form, which is one of the most popular forms of conducting business, issues shares to the owners in proportion to the Equity capital they contributed to the business.
+The owners hold the outstanding shares at a particular point after adjusting for any shares reacquired by the company, such as Treasury stock, etc.

 Explanation